Notes & Gatherings

 There is no single price for wedding flowers.
 Your investment depends on the scale of the designs, the flowers selected, the time of year, the venue, the setup required and whether styling, hire items, changeover and collection are included.

-At Petals & Posies, we create natural, romantic wedding flowers and considered wedding styling for couples across Hampshire and the surrounding counties.
-This guide explains what affects the cost, where your investment usually goes and how to think about priorities before you enquire.
+At Petals & Posies, we create natural, romantic wedding flowers and considered wedding styling for couples across Hampshire.
+This guide explains what affects the cost, where your investment usually goes and how to think about priorities.

 Why wedding flower costs vary so much